Eri9898/PostInstallationOSTIcket/README.md

 Click create
 </p>
 <br />
-7. Next you can create users (customers) for osTIcket.
+7. Next you can create users (customers) for osTicket.
 Click on the Agent Panel on the top right, then Users.
 Input their name and email "@osticket.com", then click Add New.
 </p>
 <br />